-About Leader Page: This collection of articles from mainstream and agriculture media is designed to keep you informed as a member and leader in our organization.
-The articles here are not intended to represent Illinois Farm Bureau policy or positions, but rather to give you an idea of what is being reported regionally, nationally and globally.
+About Leader Page: Leader Page is a collection of articles gathered from both mainstream and agriculture media and is designed to keep you informed as a member and leader in our organization.
+The articles summed up above are not intended to represent Illinois Farm Bureau policy or positions, but rather to give you an idea of what is being reported regionally, nationally and globally.